Alex Lora Cercos: Career

 Alex's feature documentary debut “Thy Father’s Chair” premiered at IDFA, followed by international Film Festival run.
 It opened theatrically in the US in 2017 and was recognized by The New York Times as a Critics' pick of the month.

 His second feature documentary was "The Fourth Kingdom" (2018), received support from the International Documentary Association (IDA) and the Sundance Documentary Fund.
 It narrates the story of immigrants and underdogs in “Sure We Can a recycle center in New York.
 It screened at various film festivals such as DOC NYC, Shanghai International Film Festival, Festival de Málaga and Documenta Madrid or PNR.
 The documentary won several awards, including the 2020 Gaudí for Best Documentary.

 In 2020, Alex co-wrote, edited, and co-produced the documentary "Savage Land", which was distributed by PBS in the United States.

 “We Are Living Things” directed by Antonio Tibaldi, was the first narrative feature film written by Alex Lora, based on his short film “Only Solomon Lee” and “The Fourth Kingdom”.
 The film, starred by Jorge Antonio Guerrero and Xingchen Lyu, tells the story of two illegal aliens in New York who find each other.
 It premiered at Slamdance Film Festival in the US and in the Deauville Film Festival in Europe.
 And opened theatrically in the US in August 2022.
 The New York Times notes in its review that “writer Alex Lora does much with little”.

 "Unicorns" was Alex's narrative feature debut as director.
 It premiered at the Malaga Film Festival and opened theatrically in Spain in July 2023.
 The film received 16 Berlanga Awards.
 According to a Variety review, the film highlights Alex's talents in addressing societal angst through themes of sex, drugs, and instagram post.
 Cinemania describes "Unicorns" as an interesting, skillful, and insightful exploration of contemporary challenges.

 Àlex Lora-Cercós is a recipient of 7 Emmy for his work as a director, producer and editor during the last 10 years at the CUNY TV Show "Nueva York” at the New York Emmy Awards.

+Alex's latest short film, "The Masterpiece", won the short-film jury award at the 2025 Sundance Film Festival.
+"The Masterpiece" also won best short film at the 2025 Goya Awards.